 As an employee, you are also responsible for following all safety regulations; informing your employer of any unsafe condition; reporting all injuries (no matter how minor they seem); and wearing the proper personal protective equipment.
-Remember, everyone on a job site has a responsibility to prevent injuries and incidents.

-As an employee, OSHA gives you the right to report identified workplace hazards that have not been addressed.
+As an employee, OSHA gives you the right to report identified workplace hazards which have not been addressed.
 To report any and all workplace hazards to OSHA, you may call toll free 1-800-321-OSHA or log in to the OSHA website at www.osha.gov.